frankiesardo/LinearListView/README.md

     android:entries="@array/your_array" />
 ```

-Where: `showDividers`; `divider` and `dividerPadding` have the same meaning of a `LinearLayout` (API 11) attributes, `entries` is the same as a `ListView` attribute and `dividerThickness` controls how thick is the divider (namely its height or width depending on its orientation).
+Where: `showDividers`, `divider` and `dividerPadding` have the same meaning of a `LinearLayout` (API 11) attributes, `entries` is the same as a `ListView` attribute and `dividerThickness` controls how thick is the divider (namely its height or width depending on its orientation).

-In your `Activity` you can call `setAdapter(ListAdapter adapter)` and each view from your `ListAdapter` will be inflated and kept in sync with its data.
+In your `Activity` you can call `myLinearListView.setAdapter(myAdapter)` and each view from your `ListAdapter` will be inflated and kept in sync with its data.

-Why you would use a LinearListVew:
+Why you want to use a LinearListVew:

 * You need an horizontal scrollable list (since `Gallery` is deprecated): Just embed this layout with an `horizontal` orientation in an `HorizontalScrollView`.
 * You need two or more lists in a vertical scrollable view.
 * You need to inflate several views in a `LinearLayout` from an `Adapter` and you want to keep them synchronized with its data.
 This is especially useful when working with a `CursorAdapter`.
-* You need a `ListView` with a fixed height (the total height of its children).
+* You need a list with a fixed height (the total height of its children).
 Or, you have a complex, scrollable layout and don't want to use a `ListView` with footers and headers.
-* You simply want to use an API 11 `LinearLayout` xml attributes with the added benefit of a `dividerThickness` parameter.
+* You simply want to use a `LinearLayout` with dividers (API 11) with the added benefit of a `dividerThickness` attribute.

 Roadmap
 -------------------------

-* Drawing a listSelector on top of each element.
-* Implementing OnItemClickListener as an OnTouch event intend of adding an OnClick listener to each element.
+* Adding a drawSelectorOnTop attribute.

 Developed By
 ============